 The Rev. Elizabeth M. Edman

 Liz Edman is an Episcopal priest and political strategist who has been igniting people's understanding of Christianity and queer life for more than 25 years.
-She has lived and worked on the front lines of the most salient contemporary issues where religion meets sexuality, serving as an inner city hospital chaplain to people with HIV/AIDS from 1989 to 1995, helping craft political and communications strategies for marriage equality efforts, and persevering for almost two decades to become an openly queer priest in the Episcopal Church.
+She has lived and worked on the front lines of some of the most salient issues where religion meets sexuality, serving as an inner city hospital chaplain to people with HIV/AIDS from 1989 to 1995, helping craft political and communications strategies for marriage equality efforts, and persevering for almost two decades to become an openly queer priest in the Episcopal Church.

 Liz's writing has appeared in Salon.com, The Advocate, Bilerico/LGBTQ Nation, and Religion News Service.

 In 2017, Liz conceived and helped organize Glitter+Ash Wednesday, an immersive liturgical event exploring Christian theology and liturgy through a queer lens.
 More than 150 congregations in three countries marked Glitter+Ash Wednesday.
 The event received national press attention, including in Religion News Service, The Huffington Post, Fox News, USA Today, The Conversation, The Los Angeles Times, the Wichita Herald, and the Des Moines Register.
+She will be a featured speaker at the Trinity Institute Conference in 2018.

 She is the granddaughter of V. Raymond Edman, a prominent evangelical leader of the mid-20th Century and president of Wheaton College (IL) from 1940 to 1965.